aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

     });
     ```

-It returns the list of stock items for the given product codes:
+It returns the list of stock items for the given product IDs:

 ```json
 {